Competitive landscape: Information age

-Knowledge Intensity
+Knowledge intensity

 This aspect considers the transformation of knowledge into resources, the ones that help the company to increase their strategic flexibility.

-Competitive Landscape Profile
+Competitive landscape profile

-After companies consider the influence of global economy and technological changes in the strategic management process, they focus on the competitive landscape profile—a comparative analysis of products between two companies—to understand the strengths and weaknesses.
+After companies consider the influence of global economy and technological changes in the strategic management process, they focus on the competitive landscape profile - a comparative analysis of products between two companies—to understand the strengths and weaknesses.
 Evaluating each competitor requires a strategic division according to level of competitiveness.

 Porter's Five Forces are considered because, according to that analysis, Michael Porter establishes that competition depends on five specific factors: potential new entrants, internal rivalry, suppliers, buyers and substitutes.
 Unification of the analysis of the competition with the Porter's Five Forces creates a complete competitive profile which provides a detailed guide to company managers, because it identifies the company's advantages has over its—or, on the contrary, it helps generate decisions and solutions to apply in cases of similarities.

 This competitive analysis takes place in three steps:

-Step 1: Collect internal resources
+Step 1: collect internal resources

 The company focuses on an internal aspect of the company and its competitors to comprehend the global aspect of competition.
 This helps the company analyze, through the Internet, company performance and also general keywords.

-Step 2: Investigate competitors resources
+Step 2: investigate competitors' resources

 Secondly, after understanding the general movements of the company, the analysis focuses on the research of specific aspects to compare with the personal company.
 This information defines the management process, the decision-making process and the organizational service.

-Step 3: Verify and Validate
+Step 3: verify and validate

 Finally, after collecting the general information and specifying some aspects, the analysis validates the veracity of the information found in the internet.
 It transforms itself from being an internet research into a personal investigation.
 In this aspect, companies use the technique of personal appointments with the competition to determine the real basis of competitive advantage.